|

 Barn Aisle

 Perhaps the biggest challenge to keeping the barn aisle neat is storing all those manure rakes, brooms, and shovels.
-If you have the
+If you have

-holders top and bottom and you have an instant rake holder.
-This system works even better than wall racks in barns; the rakes won’t come tumbling down if a horse bumps into them.
+two PVC holders top and bottom and you have an instant rake holder.
+This system works even better than wall racks in barns; the

 Keep your hose neatly coiled with a hose mount or simply turn a plastic bucket on its side and attach it to the wall.
-You get an instant
+You get an

-as storage units for the front of stalls, keeping individual brushes and hoof picks handy.
+equally well as storage units for the front of stalls, keeping individual brushes and hoof picks handy.

 Every season toss out rakes or other barn tools that are damaged or that you no longer use.
 Consider investing in a small tool or